Global Networks

 Our sales representative or designer will attach a checklist document for your reference and fulfill it.

-We charge design fees based on specific design requirements and standards.
-This fee isn't just about design work; it's about design services; it's about the designer's expertise, experience, creativity, time, and dedication to multiple revisions.
-Professional design can effectively enhance brand value and communication effectiveness.
+We charge packaging design fees based on specific design requirements and standards.
+This fee is not only about design work, but also about design services.
+It's about the designer's expertise, experience, creativity, time, and dedication to multiple revisions.
+Professional packaging design can effectively enhance brand value and communication effectiveness.

-Q: What is the difference between RGB and CMYK?
-Why do the colors I see on my computer look different from the ones printed?
+Q: Why do the colors I see on my computer look different from the ones printed?

 RGB is the color model used by screens (red, green, and blue), resulting in more vivid colors.
 CMYK is the color model used in printing (cyan, magenta, yellow, and black), with a smaller color range.
 Due to different principles, screen colors cannot 100% reproduce printed colors.
 CMYK color values must be used as the standard for printing.

-Q: What is a bleed?
-Why is it necessary?
+Q: What is a bleed and Why is it necessary for printing?

-Q: What is the difference between source files (CDR/Ai/PSD, etc.) and finished files (JPG/PNG/PDF, etc.)?
+What is the difference between source files (CDR/Ai/PSD, etc.) and finished files (JPG/PNG/PDF, etc.) for printing?

 The source file is the editable original design file, and the copyright usually belongs to the design company.
 After receiving the design fee, the source file can be sent to the customer at the customer's request (but because the source file takes up a lot of memory storage, it is generally not sent to the customer proactively).
 The finished file is the final, non-editable file used for sending, previewing or printing.